Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

 du

-The 32 number here is a value expressed in bytes.
+The number 32 here is the size in bytes.

-Running du * will calculate the size of each file individually:
+Running du * will calculate the size of each file and directory in the current folder:

 The -h option will show a human-readable notation for sizes, adapting to the size: